Guide summary

 How to read the budget laptop shortlist

-These notes explain value-tier roles from existing metadata.
+These notes explain how each pick fits this budget guide.
 They are not final verdicts, owned measurement results, prices, retailer claims, stock claims, seller claims, or review ratings.

 ASUS Zenbook A14 UX3407